 Even in her sixties she was outshining me in many ways – funnier, more charming and the better storyteller.
 In my twenties I’d spent a heavenly year in Barcelona teaching English, falling in love and making an amazing circle of friends; but I was aware that it was the two nights of her visit which would finally stand out in everyone’s memory.
 She had insisted on us all going to an old dance hall where she had out rhumba’d and cha cha cha’d all the regular ballroom dancers, until the crowd gathered round her to applaud.
 I just sat and watched.
 She was the fabulous dancer, whereas I had my father’s ‘two left feet,’ and as the waiter made a fountain of champagne glasses for us and my lover handed her the top glass, I thought bitterly ‘I’ll always be the one catching the bubbles in the glass below.’
 After a year in the city it would be La Mama de Sarah who was never forgotten.
 The following years, in New York or India, I felt the same – that I was still somehow trying to outdo her but knowing I never would.

-I’d needed to wait till later in my life to do justice to her story, and out story, because I needed some self knowledge to understand the debt I had to Audrey.
-This was never going to be a story of damage, but rather the story of a series of gifts.
+I’d needed to wait till later in my life to do justice to a memoir because I needed some self knowledge to understand the debt I had to Audrey.
+This was never going to be a tale of damage, but rather of a series of gifts.
 Audrey always pushed open any door and rushed through it, believing that there would be something marvellous on the other side, and she gave me that same belief.
 There was a sense of delighted wonder, of freely exploring the world and of doors being open to me that has never deserted me.
-She showed me how to see the magic in things, and that is what I hoped to capture in this memoir.
+She showed me how to see the magic in things, and that is what I hoped to capture in this book.

 Diamonds at the Lost and Found is available to order now.